hpi-schul-cloud/jitsi-deployment/docs/architecture/architecture.md

 ### Monitoring of other components

-Stats of Prosody (using an additional [add-on](https://modules.prosody.im/mod_prometheus.html)) and [HAProxy](https://www.haproxy.com/de/blog/haproxy-exposes-a-prometheus-metrics-endpoint/) are also gathered by Prometheus and can hence be used for monitoring.
+Stats of Prosody (using an additional [add-on](https://modules.prosody.im/mod_prometheus.html) in a [configmap](../../base/jitsi-shard/prosody-configmap.yaml)) and [HAProxy](https://www.haproxy.com/de/blog/haproxy-exposes-a-prometheus-metrics-endpoint/) are also gathered by Prometheus and can hence be used for monitoring.
+Similar to the videobridges, PodMonitors are defined for them.

 ## Adding additional shards